West Gippsland Dung Beetle Project

 Latrobe Catchment Landcare in partnership with Maffra District Landcare are aiming to engage and involve community to increase their capacity to monitor and protect existing dung beetle populations in West Gippsland.

 Dung beetles protect and improve soil by burying dung under and near dung pads.
-This improves soil aeration and moves the dung into the sub-soil providing plant-available nutrients.
+This improves soil aeration and moves the dung into the sub-soil providing plants with available nutrients.
 Most importantly, it prevents the dung’s high levels of nitrogen and phosphorus from washing into surface waters polluting dams, waterways and marine environments.
 There is a knowledge gap in what beetle species we have in our region, and where they occur.

-This project will directly address this, involving the community to increase their capacity to protect existing dung beetle populations, as well as exploring the option of a beetle exchange.
-A beetle exchange involves swapping beetles of a species that are abundant in one location but uncommon in another (and vice versa).
+This project aimed to directly address this, involving the community to increase their capacity to protect existing dung beetle populations, as well as exploring the option of a beetle exchange.